wizcamp/wizcamp-realms-demo/session-guides/SESSION-02.md

 **React DevTools** gives you X-ray vision into your app.
-You can inspect components, props, and state in real time — just like a pro.
-It's one of the most important tools for debugging and understanding how your app works under the hood.
+You can inspect components, props, and state in real time — essential for debugging and understanding how your app works under the hood.

 <a id="essential-terms"></a>